LLerzy/Estimation-Parameter-Beta/randomsamples.md

 ![](randomsamples_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

+## Another Random Sample from the Conditional Distribution of $X_1$ given $X_2$

-## Another random sample generated for the conditional distribution of $X_1$ given $X_2$
+A new sample of size $N = 10^5$ was generated from the conditional distribution of $X_1$ given $X_2 = v = 0.05$, using the parameter vector

-Another sample of size $N=10^5$ is generated using
-$\phi = (2.2, 2.2, 2.2, 2.2)$ with a precision of 3, thinning of 25,
+$\phi = (2.2, 2.2, 2.2, 2.2)$.
+The simulation was configured with a
-burn-in of 5000, $X_2 = v = 0.05$, and target acceptance of 0.4.
-This
-latter value controls the increase or decrease of the precision during the simulation, meaning the algorithm adjusts itself, which allows for a rapid reduction in the autocorrelation of the chain.
+precision parameter of 3, a thinning interval of 25, a burn-in of 5000 iterations, and a target acceptance rate of 0.4.
+This acceptance rate governs the adaptive adjustment of the precision parameter $\varphi$ during the burn-in period, allowing the algorithm to automatically increase or decrease precision in response to the observed acceptance rate.
+This mechanism facilitates faster reduction in autocorrelation and improves the overall mixing of the chain.

 ``` r
 ExampleFC_X1_X2=Gen_FC_X1_X2(N=10^5, prop_prec = 3, a=a1, b=b1, c=c1, d=d1, v=0.05, option="all",thin = 25, burnin = 5000, X10_given = "random", target_acceptance = 0.4, dig_tol=15)